Last Updated on

-Before you jump in this article it’s important to clear one thing.
+Before you jump into this article, it’s important to clear one thing.
 There is no Uber in Hungary!
-Instead of Uber you can use taxis to get around…
+Instead of Uber, you can use taxis to get around…

 Uber in Hungary?

-From January, 2016 the hungarian taxi drivers have paralyzed traffic for months with protests.
+From January 2016, the Hungarian taxi drivers paralyzed traffic for months with protests.
 They demanded the termination of Uber and all unauthorized transportation companies.

 Taxis in Budapest

-We want you to have fun in Hungary and return home with many happy memories, which you can tell all your friends.
-However, the whole trip can be ruined by one simple bad thing, for example, if the taxi driver thinks you’re stupid, because you’re a tourist.
+I want you to have fun in Hungary and return home with many happy memories, which you can tell all your friends.
+However, the whole trip can be ruined by one simple bad thing, for example, if the taxi driver thinks you’re stupid because you’re a tourist.

 More than 100 tourist sights in Budapest.

 No matter how confident and prepared we are when we go abroad, in a foreign country we always feel a bit vulnerable.
-And of course, the local taxis are always well aware on how to use this to their advantages.
+And of course, the local taxis are always well aware of how to use this to their advantage.

-Back in the day it was much easier for taxi drivers to fool people (even the hungarians!), but due to the government’s new and stricter laws, almost all the scams were eliminated.
-But you can always be fooled, if you aren’t prepared.
+In the past, it was much easier for taxi drivers to fool people (even the Hungarians!), but due to the government’s new and stricter laws, almost all the scams were eliminated.
+But you can always be fooled if you aren’t prepared.
 This is why we have a few tips for you, so you won’t become a victim of this.

 Tips, so you don’t get fooled

-Tip 1: Don’t sit into “barefooted” taxi driver’s car!
+Tip 1: Don’t sit in the “barefooted” taxi driver’s car!

 Due to this, the chances and views on honest taxi drivers are getting worse.

 – Look at his car.
 Check the doors and/or the hood for large stickers that indicate which taxi company he is with.
 These are among the trustworthy companies: 6×6 Taxi; City Taxi; Főtaxi; MB Elit Taxi; Taxi 4; Taxi Plus, Taxify.
-If you can’t find a sticker, no matter how much he says, get in, he will take you for cheap, DON’T DO IT!
+If you can’t find a sticker, no matter the number of times he says, get in, he will take you for cheap, DON’T DO IT!